-An unauthenticated operator may observe the System Status by viewing the LEDs on the module, which show network activity and overall operational status.
+System Status: An unauthenticated operator can observe the system status by viewing the LEDs on the module, which show network activity and overall operational status.

+Power Cycle: An unauthenticated operator can power cycle the module.
 A solid green LED indicates normal operation and the successful completion of self-tests.

-The module does not support a bypass capability.
+The module does not support bypass capability.